dennyzhang/code.dennyzhang.com/range-sum-query-mutable/README.md

 Note:
 -   The array is only modifiable by the update function.
 -   You may assume the number of calls to update and sumRange function is distributed evenly.

+    What if, update and sumRange function is not distributed evenly?

+    Let's say, the ratio of update_count/sumRange_count is 10000 or 0.0001?

 Github: [challenges-leetcode-interesting](https://github.com/DennyZhang/challenges-leetcode-interesting/tree/master/range-sum-query-mutable)